selfint/degree-planner/README.md

 ## Data model

-The `static/_db` directory contains files representing degree and course information.
+The `static/_catalogs` directory contains files representing degree and course information.

-The goal is to represent each degree requirements in a static file format that is easy to create from the catalog (currently manually, in the future automated), and easy to parse from code.
+The goal is to represent each degree requirements in a static file format that is easy to create from the catalog (currently manually, hopefull in the future automated), and easy to parse from code.

 The benefit of this data model is that non-technical users can easily suggest fixes to wrong requirements.
-For example if the `cs/3_year/core/points` requirement is wrong, (e.g. it's `84` and should be `84.5`) all that is required to fix it is changing the content of the file from `84` to `84.5`.
+For example if the `3_year/core/points` requirement is wrong, (e.g. it's `84` and should be `84.5`) all that is required to fix it is changing the content of the file from `84` to `84.5`.